matloff/fasteR/README.md

 columns?)
 Instead, we'd like to do this *programmatically*.
 This can be done with R's **for** loop construct.

 Let's first check which columns seem appropriate for recoding.
+Recall that there are 9 columns in this data frame.

 ``` r
 > for (i in 1:9) print(sum(pima[,i] == 0))